Defensive Driving Crash Course: Mastering Safe Driving TechniquesUpdated Dec. 15, 2020

 As a student driver, you almost certainly have come across the idea of “defensive driving” prior to encountering it here.
 In every state driver’s manual, all printed driver’s ed materials and on every road safety website, defensive driving is heralded as the solution to the threat we face on our nation’s highways.
 With roughly 40,000 traffic-related deaths occurring each year, a solution of some kind is clearly required.
 But what does it mean to drive defensively?

-The term itself was first coined in 1964, when National Safety Council employee Chris Imhoff used it to describe a driving technique which motorists could learn, to increase road safety and cut back on accidents and collisions.
+The term itself was first coined in 1964, when National Safety Council employee Chris Imhoff used it to describe a driving technique that motorists could learn, to increase road safety and cut back on accidents and collisions.
 Today, the National Safety Council’s defensive driving course defines the technique as “driving to save lives, time and money, in spite of the conditions around you and the actions of others.”
 Learning to drive defensively is the single most important thing you can do as a trainee driver.

 What is defensive driving?

 Defensive driving is a set of strategies that reduce the risk of sustaining property damage, injury or death, as a result of traffic accidents or collisions.
 The technique works by helping you to avoid conflicts and dangerous situations while driving.
 It also prepares you to deal with hazardous situations that cannot be avoided.
 Defensive driving recognizes that you cannot control the actions of other drivers and road users, therefore the only way to stay safe is to establish a strong position from which to avoid or respond to the mistakes of others.